MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application I: Vainshtein screening

-\item The test carried out shows that galaxy cluster mass profiles are not able to provide tight constraints for the Newtonian potential $\Phi$ in Beyond Horndeski gravity (related to the coupling $Y_1$), compared to current astrophysical constraints.
-Nevertheless, the combination of dynamics (galaxies and gas)+lensing analyses in clusters promises to provide very useful information on the parameter $Y_2$ in beyond Horndeski theories, for which the only constraint obtained at cosmological level is the one derived in \citet{Sakstein:2016ggl}.
-Indeed, given the modification of the potentials Eq. \eqref{Poisson-BH} and Eq. \eqref{ippo-BH-Psi}, the effective lensing mass for a NFW density profile reads as,
+\item The test carried out shows that galaxy cluster mass profiles are not able to provide tight constraints for the Newtonian potential $\Phi$ for VS (related to the coupling $Y_1$), compared to current astrophysical constraints, although the method offers a complementary test for these models at cosmological scales.
+Nevertheless, the combination of dynamics+lensing analyses in clusters promises to provide very useful information on the parameter $Y_2$ in VS models, for which the only constraint obtained at cosmological level is that of \citet{Sakstein:2016ggl}.
+Indeed, the effective lensing mass, Eq. \eqref{eq:lensmass}, for a NFW density profile reads as,

 with